Pastry Cream (Creme Patissiere)

 • Cook over medium heat, whisking continuously until bubbles start to burst through the surface.
 Once boiling, continue to cook while whisking for a full minute.
 The pastry cream will become thick like pudding.
 It should register 200°F on an instant-read thermometer.

-• Remove from the heat and whisk in the vanilla paste and butter until well combined.
+• Remove from the heat and whisk in the vanilla paste until well combined.

 • Press the pastry cream through a fine-mesh sieve to remove any bits of egg that may have scrambled.